EvanCin/CSCB09/assignments/a1/readme.md

 There was a warning when compiling with -std=c99 so added #define _DEFAULT_SOURCE<br />
 as stated in https://man7.org/linux/man-pages/man3/usleep.3.html.<br />

+Escape codes were utilized to clear the screen and position the cursor to the right position for printing.<br />

 __Functions:__ <br />
 1. int getNumCores()<br />
    Returns the number of cores